 - MITES―The Minority Introduction to Engineering and Science (MITES) Program is a six-week residential, academic enrichment summer program for talented high school students who are interested in studying and exploring careers in science and engineering.

 - SEED―The Saturday Engineering Enrichment and Discovery (SEED) Academy is an academic enrichment and career exploration program for traditionally underserved high school students that attempts to increase the number of students in the technical workforce.

 - STEM―The Science Technology Engineering and Math (STEM) Program is a year-round academic enrichment opportunity provided for talented middle school students who want to get ahead in math and science.

 In coordination with MIT, LLCO's ROLL volunteers man a booth in the Cambridge Science Festival, providing robotics demonstrations and hands-on activities (such as the nanobots robotics demonstration shown above) for an estimated 15,000 people.

 Expert Judges at Science Fairs

-Lincoln Laboratory technical staff have been volunteering as judges for various science and engineering fairs since 2000, including the Massachusetts State Science and Engineering Fair, InvenTeams competitions, and Lexington High School's Science and Engineering Fair.
-At the 2010 Massachusetts State Science and Engineering Fair, Lincoln Laboratory became a bronze donor of the event by sponsoring winners in the Physics and Engineering competitions.
-Additionally, nine Laboratory scientists participated in the science fair as judges.
+Lincoln Laboratory technical staff have been volunteering as judges for various science and engineering fairs since 2000, including the Massachusetts State Science and Engineering Fair, Carlisle Middle School Science Fair, and Lexington High School's Science and Engineering Fair.
+Lincoln Laboratory is a bronze donor of the Massachusetts State Science and Engineering Fair, sponsoring winners in the Physics and Engineering competitions.
+Additionally, the Laboratory typically sends at least 10 scientists to participate in the science fair as judges.